piyush-doke/cerebral-micro-bleeds-detection/README.md

 Functions | Defines entities like the CNN structure, image augmentations, objective function for Bayesian optimization, and evaluation metrics.
 Create Train/Test Sets | Splits the dataset into train and test sets.
 The train set undergoes image augmentation and test set remains un-augmented.
 Hold-out validation is used here.
 Preview Samples | Displays samples from the train set.
-Grid Search | Finds the optimum set of hyper-parameters for the model using grid search.
+Grid Search | Finds the optimum set of hyper-parameters for the CNN using grid search.
-Random Search | Finds the optimum set of hyper-parameters for the model using random search.
+Random Search | Finds the optimum set of hyper-parameters for the CNN using random search.
-Bayesian Optimization | Finds the optimum set of hyper-parameters for the model using Bayesian optimization.
+Bayesian Optimization | Finds the optimum set of hyper-parameters for the CNN using Bayesian optimization.
-Comparing Results | Trains 3 identical models using hyper-parameter sets obtained from grid search, random search, and Bayesian optimization.
-Compares number of iterations required, accuracy, sensitivity, specificity, and precision of these methods over the test set.
+Comparing Results | Trains 3 identical CNNs using hyper-parameter sets obtained from grid search, random search, and Bayesian optimization.
+Compares the number of iterations required, accuracy, sensitivity, specificity, and precision of these CNNs over the test set.